 - Don't place all furniture against walls; use the middle of the space to create depth and interest and to create functional areas, such as conversation spaces or work spaces.

 - Use color and patterns to your advantage.
-Eye-popping colors can make a room come alive; just remember to not overuse one particular color or pattern and to spread each throughout the space.
+Eye-popping colors can make a room come alive; just remember not to overuse one particular color or pattern and to spread each throughout the space.
 Throw pillows, curtains, picture frames and decorative art can all add punches of color and distinctive patterns into a neutral base.

-- Just as you added color to a room, a variety of textures also add depth and interest.
+- Just as you added color to a room, a variety of textures also adds depth and interest.
 Pillows, rugs, drapes, and throws; mixing materials will also create interest: marble, wood, and metal can provide grounding to a space while glass, breezy fabrics and wicker create a breezy feel to the room.